Cybersecurity Compliance | | 23 min read

 Draft deliverables are stored in a controlled project repository.
 A subcontractor receives a limited set of files through approved secure transfer.
 The final deliverable is uploaded to the government portal.
 Related evidence, access logs, and transmission records are retained according to contract and company policy.
 AI tools are prohibited for the workflow unless specifically approved for CUI.

-That simple flow can then be expanded into a system boundary, asset inventory, access model, SSP language, subcontractor flow-down review, and evidence checklist.
+That simple flow can then be expanded into a system boundary, asset inventory, access model, SSP language, subcontractor flow down review, and evidence checklist.

 Common Mistakes to Avoid